Antarctica-New Zealand Interglacial Climate Extremes sought to understand the likely response of the New Zealand-Antarctic region to a warmer world.

-ANZICE (Antarctica-New Zealand Interglacial Climate Extremes) is a scientific research programme funded by the New Zealand Foundation for Research Science and Technology and operating from the Antarctic Research Centre at Victoria University.
-It is closely aligned with the FRST-funded Global Change Through Time programme at GNS Science and links with the ice core, gas analysis group at NIWA.
+ANZICE (Antarctica-New Zealand Interglacial Climate Extremes) was a scientific research programme funded by the New Zealand Foundation for Research Science and Technology operated from the Antarctic Research Centre at Victoria University.
+It was closely aligned with the FRST-funded Global Change Through Time programme at GNS Science and linked with the ice core, gas analysis group at NIWA.

-The programme seeks to understand the likely response of the New Zealand-Antarctic region to a warmer world.
-To achieve this aim, the project focuses on environmental changes that occurred during peak warm periods in the past when the atmosphere and surface ocean were up to 3 degrees Celcius warmer than now.
+The programme sought to understand the likely response of the New Zealand-Antarctic region to a warmer world.
+To achieve this aim, the project focused on environmental changes that occurred during peak warm periods in the past when the atmosphere and surface ocean were up to 3 degrees Celcius warmer than now.

 Such temperature increases are in line with those indicated for the next century by the Intergovernmental Panel on Climate Change (IPCC).
 We believe that by deciphering detailed environmental records of the previous warm periods, we can provide a template for the future.

-By evaluating past warm phases (ANZICE) aims to:
+By evaluating past warm phases (ANZICE) aimed to: